NathanielB123/Guild-Wars-1-Skill-Template-Tool/README.md

 supported creation of builds through simply typing in skill/attribute names which is very useful for quickly copying monster builds from the wiki for
 "Monster Drafting" challenge runs.

 To make monster drafting more convenient, I have also added functionality to "Draw Monster"s.
-This selects an NPC from a random pool using all NPCs in cooperative missions listed on the wiki.
+This selects an NPC from a random pool using (nearly) all NPCs in cooperative missions listed on the wiki.